AlCpwnd/AdminTools/Explorer/README.md

 - UserExceptions: User you don't want to appear within the final report.
 - ExplodeGroups: Will attempt to generate a report with the groupmembers if groups are found to be used for access. **This option will verify if the "ActiveDirectory" module is available.**
 - Silent: Will show no feedback or progress during the execution.

+---

+## WE_UsbDriveReconnect.ps1
+Script will assign the given drive letter to a USB drive that doesn't have an assigned letter.

+Edit the `$DriveLetter` variable to change the letter the drive will be assigned.